epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/revenue_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

-The plot above shows the movies with highest revenues for each year.
+The plot above shows the movies with the highest revenues for each year.
 As we can see, the maximum revenue per year is increasing over time.
 So, to accurately compare movie revenues over time, we need to account for inflation.
 Without this adjustment, comparing movies from different eras becomes misleading.
 Older movies, which might have been very successful, will seem less profitable due to the lower ticket prices at their time.
 After adjusting the revenue for inflation, the peaks in the revenue trends become more pronounced.
 We can see that some older movies actually have higher inflation-adjusted revenues than newer ones, which wouldn't be apparent if we only looked at nominal revenues.
 It's like watching a plot twist (pun intended).
 Some classics are giving modern blockbusters a run for their money!
-Now, let's look at the top 5 movies with highest revenues.
+Now, let's look at the top 5 movies with the highest revenues.

 <table>
   <tr><th>Title</th><th>Year</th><th>Revenue</th><th>Revenue Adjusted</th></tr>